Accounting for Knowledge in Mergers and Acquisitions

 The Serious Insight

-Knowledge is central to the success or failure of a merger or acquisition.
+Knowledge in Mergers and Acquisitions: Knowledge is central to the success or failure of a merger or acquisition.
 The value of many organizations is today based on potential future earnings rather than tangible property or operations.
 Assumptions about an organization’s knowledge, except perhaps intellectual property, and then not in its entirety, often get pushed off, or not addressed at all.